Scott, the story so far (August 2017)

 Catherine Janet Scott, born in 1889, died aged two of measles complicated by pneumonia.

 Walter Park Scott (1892-1949) married a great golfer, Isabella Wilson, in 1922 in Forfar.
-After serving in the First World War with the Argyll and Sutherland Highlanders he was a cotton broker in Formby.
+Along with his brother, John, he joined the HLI as a private in 1914.
+He took a commission in the Argyll and Sutherland Highlanders in 1915 and served as the Brigade Bombing Officer.
+After serving, he was a cotton broker in Formby.
 His daughter, Jean Mary Scott (1924-2008) married Frank Noble (1916-2016) and she kept in touch with my parents and latterly with Morag and myself.
 She died in 2008 and Frank in 2016.
 He wrote, in a letter to his brother in India, a fascinating account of his time in trenches in 1915.

 Returning to Peter Scott and Mary Brock, their other son, Walter Scott (1786-1858), farming at Greenland Farm, Old Kilpatrick, married Janet Donald (1795-1874) in 1819 and they had nine children; one died aged ten.
 Of the remaining eight, six were girls and four of these married farmers; one married a grocer while the other married a canal boat tracker employing 16 men.
 The two boys, of Walter and Janet, Peter (1822-1877) and Robert (1829-ABT 1886), followed farming; the latter continuing at Greenland until about 1869 when he moved to Stuckindroin Farm in Arrochar.
 By 1881 (aged 52) he was an hotel keeper at Creggans Hotel.
 His first wife (Margaret McIndoe, 1838-1877) died in Arrochar after whom he married (Catherine Sinclair, 1843-?) and after his death, Catherine became an hotel keeper at the Argyll Hotel in Dunoon.
 One of the original four girls who married farmers was Anne Scott (1821-1899), in 1844 she married Robert Park (1817-1870), see the link to Park below.